Azathothas/Stars/README.md

 - [cure53/HTTPLeaks](https://github.com/cure53/HTTPLeaks) – HTTPLeaks - All possible ways, a website can leak HTTP requests
 - [devsdenepal/linux-revision](https://github.com/devsdenepal/linux-revision) – A repo to record my memory and activity on linux learning path to handle inconsistency
 - [dolevf/Black-Hat-GraphQL](https://github.com/dolevf/Black-Hat-GraphQL) – The Black Hat GraphQL Book Repository
+- [ebelinski/apilevels](https://github.com/ebelinski/apilevels) – A microsite overview of all Android 🤖 versions and their corresponding API/SDK levels, version codes, codenames, and market shares.
 - [evolvingweb/sitediff](https://github.com/evolvingweb/sitediff) – SiteDiff makes it easy to see differences between two versions of a website.
 - [google/security-crawl-maze](https://github.com/google/security-crawl-maze) – Security Crawl Maze is a comprehensive testbed for web security crawlers.
 It contains pages representing many ways in which one can link resources from a valid HTML document.
 - [google/styleguide](https://github.com/google/styleguide) – Style guides for Google-originated open-source projects